-With gyms remaining closed, installing a home gym can be a great convenience and a more desirable way to keep fit.
+With some gyms remaining closed, installing a home gym can be a great convenience and a more desirable way to keep fit.
 With a home gym, you get to control your own cleanliness and avoid being exposed to potentially harmful viruses.
 Adding a home gym to your basement provides you endless opportunities to tailor it to your specific fitness goals.
 When adding a home gym to your basement, you may face the cost of adding or removing walls, adding additional ventilation, or adding more electrical outlets to accommodate gym equipment.
 Consider adding wall mirrors, padded flooring, and inspiring quotes to your basement home gym to make it your own.

 Build A Basement Playroom

 A large, open basement can be the perfect space for children.
 Costs will vary based on what you do, but don’t be afraid to think outside the box.
 Built-in bookshelves and storage spaces for toys, reading nooks, and secret spaces or climbing areas can transform a room into a whole new world.
 Additionally, with this space you can create an exciting yet function homework or home learning area.
 Chalkboard walls, built in desks, and exiting wall art can foster a productive environment for your child.
 Costs will vary based on how much demolition you need and what materials you use.
 For older children, you can transform it into a “rec room” with video games, TVs, or indoor arcade games.
 Costs will again vary, but you’ll want to make sure the electrical work is top-of-the-line.
 Think lots of outlets, built-in speakers, and maybe even a space for a mini-fridge.